aridjayarecipes/cutesrecipes.web.app/content/post/1953-recipe-of-perfect-jovial-cocktail-juice.md

 recipeinstructions:
 - "Wash all the ingredients in a clean bowl with clean water."
 - "Cut the pomegranate and remove the seeds, and blend them.
 After blending,use a sieve to strain the small particles."
 - "Cut the the remaining ingredients in small size and put them in the blender.
-Then add the sieved pomegranate juice with suger and little water,add them together until it&#39;s finally mixed.It should be thick."
+Then add the sieved pomegranate juice with suger and little water,add them together until it's finally mixed.It should be thick."
 - "Pour the blended juice in the clean jug,then cover it and put it in the fridge for 20 -30 minutes.
-Make sure that it&#39;s cold and then serve it.
+Make sure that it's cold and then serve it.
 You can serve it with a cocoa, cream, dream whip cake 😜."
 categories:
 - Recipe
 tags: